Sauber Motorsport: 2019

-In September 2018, Sauber confirmed that Kimi Räikkönen would be swapping places with Charles Leclerc for the 2019 season, after Leclerc was announced to race for Ferrari in 2019.
-Also announced in September 2018 was that Marcus Ericsson would stay with the team, but as third driver and brand ambassador.
-Antonio Giovinazzi would replace Ericsson and drive alongside Raikkonen for the 2019 season.

-On 1 February 2019, Sauber announced that it would compete in the 2019 season as "Alfa Romeo Racing" although the ownership, racing licence and management structure would remain unchanged.
+In September 2018, Sauber confirmed that Kimi Räikkönen would be swapping places with Charles Leclerc for the 2019 season.
+Also announced in September 2018 was that Ericsson would stay with the team, but as third driver and brand ambassador.
+Antonio Giovinazzi would replace Ericsson and drive alongside Räikkönen for the 2019 season.
+On 1 February 2019, Sauber announced that it would compete in the 2019 season as Alfa Romeo Racing although the ownership, Swiss racing licence, and management structure would remain unchanged.
+In addition to Alfa Romeo, sponsors for the season included Shell, Singha, Axitea, Carrera, Iveco, Richard Mille, Magneti Marelli, Pirelli, Claro, Adler-Pelzer, Hewlett Packard Enterprise, Betsafe, Little Mole, Singapore Airlines, Sparco, and Huski Chocolate.

-The 2019 season was a good season for Alfa Romeo, they managed to score 57 points and finished P8 in the World Constructors' Championship.
-Kimi Räikkönen managed 9 point finishes over the 2019 season, with four consecutive top-10 finishes in the first 4 races.
-Antonio Giovinazzi only managed 4 point finishes over the season.
+The 2019 season was a good season for Alfa Romeo – they managed to score 57 points and finished eighth in the Constructors' Championship.
+Räikkönen managed nine point finishes over the 2019 season, with four consecutive top-10 finishes in the first four races.
+Giovinazzi only managed four point finishes over the season.

-Highlight of the season for the team came in Brazil, after an action packed race, a collision between Alexander Albon and Lewis Hamilton, saw both Alfa Romeo's promoted into the top 5.
-Räikkönen finished P4 and Giovinazzi finished P5, securing 22 points for the team and solidifying P8 in the Constructors.
+Highlight of the season for the team came in Brazil.
+After an action packed race, a collision between Alexander Albon and Lewis Hamilton saw both Alfa Romeo's promoted into the top 5.
+Räikkönen finished P4 and Giovinazzi finished P5, securing 22 points for the team and solidifying eighth in the Constructors' Championship.

 2020

-Kimi Räikkönen and Antonio Giovinazzi stayed on for Alfa Romeo, after an impressive 2019 season.
-Marcus Ericsson decided to focus fully on IndyCar, rather than being Alfa Romeo's reserve driver.
-He ensured that he will maintain links with Alfa Romeo and Sauber.
-To replace Ericsson, Alfa Romeo signed Robert Kubica, after he was released by Williams.
-This also meant that PKN Orlen would become title sponsors of Alfa Romeo.
-An investigation was launched against Ferrari's power unit and the FIA reached an unknown agreement with Ferrari, Haas and Alfa Romeo.
-This details of this agreement are unknown, but it was done to hinder the performance of the Ferrari power unit.
+Räikkönen and Giovinazzi stayed on for the team after the 2019 season.
+Ericsson decided to focus fully on IndyCar rather than being Alfa Romeo's reserve driver.
+Ericsson ensured that he will maintain links with Alfa Romeo and Sauber.
+Alfa Romeo signed Robert Kubica to replace Ericsson after he was released by Williams.
+This also meant that PKN Orlen would become the co-title sponsors of Alfa Romeo.

+After an investigation was launched against Ferrari's power unit, the FIA reached an unknown agreement with Ferrari, Haas and Alfa Romeo.
+The details of this agreement are unknown, but it was done to hinder the performance of the Ferrari power unit.

 The 2020 season was not a good season for Alfa Romeo.
-While they did manage to retain P8 in the Constructors' Championship, they only managed to get 8 points, 49 points below what they got in 2019.
-Throughout the season, Kimi Räikkönen managed only two point finishes, with Antonio Giovinazzi getting three.
-Both drivers ended up with four points and ended in P16 and P17 respectively.
+While they did manage to retain eighth in the Constructors' Championship, they only managed to get eight points, 49 points below what they got in 2019.
+Throughout the season, Räikkönen managed only two point finishes, with Giovinazzi got three.
+Both drivers ended up with four points and ended in 16th and 17th in the drivers' standings respectively.